 After you submit your application, send an email to email@example.com with the following information:

 - Full name

 - Year and program of previous application

 - Names of institutions corresponding to official transcripts you wish to reactivate

-Official test scores previously sent to Stanford will automatically be reactivated for your new application.
+Official TOEFL scores previously sent to Stanford will automatically be reactivated for your new application.